cyrillkuettel/yt_scraping/README.md

                         -  Subtitles
                         - as well as the videos metadata very precisely.
 In a elegantt way, we will provide software, as well as the geographical landscape of this particular software.
+			# Ideas
+				-ContextMenu when a item is selected